If you are seeing this for the first time, be sure to check out Part 1 for the first half of the story.

 Chop cranberries with a food processor and add them to a sealable jar.
 Drop in crushed allspice berries and lemon peel.
 Pour in neutral spirits and seal jar.
 Keep in a cool dark location for as long as you can stand waiting (a week) and agitate the contents every day.
 Open the jar and strain the dark red extract using cheesecloth to squeeze the cranberries.
 Discard the solids and filter the extract to remove fine particles using paper towels and a coffee filter.
 Measure extract and combine with an equal portion of 1/2 strength simple syrup (1 part sugar to 2 parts water).
 Pour liqueur into a bottle and enjoy your hard work!
 Note: do your own taste tests to determine your preference for sweetness before mixing or adding the syrup.

-Next time I might add (dare I say it) more allspice.
-I was expecting this flavor to come out a long stronger.
-Also, even though I am not a big fan of cranberries, I found that less dilution let more bitter and alcohol flavor through and this gave me more of that cranberry taste I am used to.
-In the end, there is a lot less sugar than I expected, but that's not necessarily a bad thing.
+Next time we might add (dare we say it) more allspice.
+We were expecting this flavor to come out a long stronger.
+Also, even though we are not a big fan of cranberries, we found that less dilution let more bitter and alcohol flavor through and this gave me more of that cranberry taste we are used to.
+In the end, there is a lot less sugar than we expected, but that’s not necessarily a bad thing.
 These days, too many drinks disguise bitter with sweet and end up losing subtle flavors.
-Besides, I can always add syrup to a cocktail—it can't be taken away.
+Besides, we can always add syrup to a cocktail—it can’t be taken away.

 It might also be worth it to experiment with other spirits.
 A rum version should work nicely.
-I even considered making my syrup with brown sugar.
-That would change things somewhat, but with nothing to compare it to, I feel compelled to track down some Boggs Cranberry Liqueur and see what a (failed) commercial version tastes like.
-Over the next few weeks, I will mix up some cocktails with this stuff and share those recipes with you.
+We even considered making my syrup with brown sugar.
+That would change things somewhat, but with nothing to compare it to, we feel compelled to track down some Boggs Cranberry Liqueur or some other brand if one is out there and see what a commercial version tastes like.
+Over the next few weeks, we will mix up some cocktails with this stuff and share those recipes with you.
 In the mean time, give this a shot while the cranberries are available.
 You have a few weeks to get started, and if nothing else, you can use it to make Cosmopolitans!